gcallah/BookReviews/biggar.md

 recognize this?

-Perhaps it is really Christianity you're advocating for, not liberalism?
+## Liberalism

+There is a tension running throughout this work between Biggar's repeated invocartion of liberalism as the solution to the woes he describes, and his recognition that (quoting Charles Renouvier), "The world suffers from its lack of faith in a transcendent truth."

-Whether Christian, or Buddhist, or Greek, or Taoist, one thing all these views have in common is a grounding of these virtues in a transcendent reality.
+Whether Christian, or Buddhist, or Greek, or Taoist, one thing all these views have in common is a grounding of these virtues in a reality that transcends the quotidian human concerns.

-But it seems to me that that is something liberalism explicitly tried to cut itself off from: it said, "no, we can ground these virtues in purely immanent reasoning."
+But that need for a transcendental grounding is something liberalism explicitly has tried to deny: it declares, "No, we can ground these virtues in purely immanent reasoning."

-So there's no transcendence in Hobbes's case for why to create a Leviathan.
+So that, for instance, there's no transcendence in Hobbes's case for the Leviathan, or, three centuries later, in the reasoning of Rawls or Nozick.

-So perhaps liberalism is really where things went off the rails?
+## History

 Biggar seems to make a mistake about the nature of historical research.